-As noted above, findings from previous studies suggest that JOLs specifically encourage processing of pre-existing cue-target relations and, importantly, that this effect can occur even for pair types which lack obvious relatedness cues so long as they share an underlying relation.
-Critically, Maxwell and Huff’s (2024) finding that positive JOL reactivity patterns extended to cued-recall of semantically mediated pair-associates cannot be fully explained by the cue-strengthening account and instead suggests that simply providing JOLs at encoding likely strengthens pre-existing cue-target relations in addition to strengthening perceptible relatedness cues.
+As noted above, findings from previous studies suggest that JOLs specifically encourage processing of pre-existing cue-target relations and, importantly, that this effect can occur even for pair types which lack obvious relatedness cues so long as they share an underlying relation (e.g., mediated pairs).
+Critically, Maxwell and Huff’s (2024) finding that positive JOL reactivity patterns extended to cued-recall of semantically mediated word pairs cannot be fully explained by a cue-strengthening account and instead suggests that simply providing JOLs at encoding likely strengthens pre-existing cue-target relations in addition to strengthening perceptible relatedness cues.
 However, although the mediated pairs utilized by Maxwell and Huff were designed to appear unrelated at encoding, it may be the case that participants were still aware of these pairs’ underlying relations, particularly if they were able to guess the mediator at encoding.
-As such, the present study further investigated the extent to which positive reactivity extends to mediated paired-associates while providing a stronger test of the relational encoding account of JOL reactivity.
+As such, the present study further investigated the extent to which positive reactivity extends to mediated word pairs while providing a stronger test of the relational encoding account of JOL reactivity.

-We first sought to replicate Maxwell and Huff’s (2024) finding that JOLs are reactive on cued-recall of mediated paired-associates (Experiment 1A) while additionally testing whether JOLs would similarly facilitate cued-recall of backward mediated paired-associates (Experiment 1B).
-Backward mediated paired-associates were generated by reversing the order of mediated paired items (e.g., lion-stripes becomes stripes-lion).
-Importantly, our inclusion of backward mediated associates in Experiment 1B allowed us to mitigate potential effects of participants guessing the mediator, as any potential relatedness cues which participants might derive from correctly guessing the mediator would be poor cues for later cued-recall (see Koriat & Bjork, 2005, Maxwell & Huff, 2021).
-We then tested whether positive JOL reactivity would extend to double-mediated paired-associates (i.e., pairs mediated through two concepts; see Chwilla & Kolk, 2002), which were presented in the forward (Experiment 2A) and backward directions (Experiment 2B).
-Thus, by testing whether positive JOL reactivity extended to various types of mediated paired-associates, the present study provided stronger tests of the relational and cue-strengthening accounts of JOL reactivity while also further exploring the extent to which a posteriori relatedness cues are a requisite for JOLs to facilitate cued-recall of paired-associates.
+We first sought to replicate Maxwell and Huff’s (2024) finding that JOLs are reactive on cued-recall of mediated pairs (Experiment 1A) while additionally testing whether JOLs would similarly facilitate cued-recall of backward mediated pairs (Experiment 1B).
+Backward mediated pairs were generated by reversing the order of mediated paired items (e.g., lion – stripes becomes stripes – lion).
+Importantly, our inclusion of backward mediated pairs in Experiment 1B allowed us to mitigate potential effects of participants guessing the mediator, as any potential relatedness cues which participants might derive from correctly guessing the mediator would be poor cues for later cued-recall (see Koriat & Bjork, 2005, Maxwell & Huff, 2021).
+We then tested whether positive JOL reactivity would extend to double-mediated word pairs (i.e., pairs mediated through two concepts; lion – flag, which is mediated through lion – tiger – stripes – flag; see Chwilla & Kolk, 2002), which were presented in the forward (Experiment 2A) and backward directions (Experiment 2B).
+Thus, by testing whether positive JOL reactivity extended to various types of mediated pairs, the present study provided stronger tests of the relational and cue-strengthening accounts of JOL reactivity while also further exploring the extent to which obvious relatedness cues are a requisite for JOLs to facilitate cued-recall of word pairs.

-Experiment 1A: Mediated Paired-Associates
+Experiment 1A: Mediated Pairs